anonymousPDFlood/PDFlood/README.md

 4. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute WSE from the WSH output by CostGrow: `computeWSHfromWSE.R`
 5. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute accuracy metrics of costgrow approach: `getPerformance.R`

-## Contact
-Please contact Samantha Roth at samantha.m.roth@dartmouth.edu with any reproduction issues.